 Lately I’ve been going through and cleaning up a few things around the blog.
 Mostly, this means fixing some tagging issues with older blog posts–like, the really, REALLY old stuff from the first year of this blog, back when it was still on Blogger and I was in college.

 It’s been kind of fun going through some of those old posts.
-It occured to me that I haven’t written much about my real life on this blog in a long time; mostly I’ve been focusing on writing and crafts.
+It occurred to me that I haven’t written much about my real life on this blog in a long time; mostly I’ve been focusing on writing and crafts.
 Personally, I prefer it this way, but I wonder if you guys feel the same?

 Anyway, I was working on this post, and thought it might be interesting–eight and a half years later–to see where I stand on my list of 101 things to complete in 10001 days: